mquan048/P2P-Files-Sharing-Application/README.md

 of all active peers in the network.

 When a peer needs a file, he/she asks other peers whether they have the file.
-If Multiple peers have the file, chunks of the files are recieved from each of the peers.
+If Multiple peers have the file, chunks of the files are received from each of the peers.
 After receiving the whole file, peer reassembles the file and saves it.